Survey

 Other

-of a traditional postal mail survey and email or web-based surveys.
+costs of a traditional postal mail survey and email or web-based

 - The

-to 33 days for the postal mail group.
-However, savings were
+compared to 33 days for the postal mail group.
+However,

 - Current